Life: In the universe

 Beyond the Solar System, the region around another main-sequence star that could support Earth-like life on an Earth-like planet is known as the habitable zone.
 The inner and outer radii of this zone vary with the luminosity of the star, as does the time interval during which the zone survives.
 Stars more massive than the Sun have a larger habitable zone, but remain on the Sun-like "main sequence" of stellar evolution for a shorter time interval.
 Small red dwarfs have the opposite problem, with a smaller habitable zone that is subject to higher levels of magnetic activity and the effects of tidal locking from close orbits.
 Hence, stars in the intermediate mass range such as the Sun may have a greater likelihood for Earth-like life to develop.

 The location of the star within a galaxy may also affect the likelihood of life forming.
 Stars in regions with a greater abundance of heavier elements that can form planets, in combination with a low rate of potentially habitat-damaging supernova events, are predicted to have a higher probability of hosting planets with complex life.
-The variables of the Drake equation are used to discuss the conditions in planetary systems where civilisation is most likely to exist.
-Use of the equation to predict the amount of extraterrestrial life, however, is difficult; because many of the variables are unknown, the equation functions as more of a mirror to what its user already thinks.
-As a result, the number of civilisations in the galaxy can be estimated as low as 9.1 x 10−13, suggesting a minimum value of 1, or as high as 15.6 million (1.56 x 108); for the calculations, see Drake equation.
+The variables of the Drake equation are used to discuss the conditions in planetary systems where civilisation is most likely to exist, within wide bounds of uncertainty.
 A "Confidence of Life Detection" scale (CoLD) for reporting evidence of life beyond Earth has been proposed.

 Artificial

 Artificial life is the simulation of any aspect of life, as through computers, robotics, or biochemistry.
-The study of artificial life imitates traditional biology by recreating some aspects of biological phenomena.
-Scientists study the logic of living systems by creating artificial environments—seeking to understand the complex information processing that defines such systems.
-While life is, by definition, alive, artificial life is generally referred to as data confined to a digital environment and existence.

 Synthetic biology is a new area of biotechnology that combines science and biological engineering.
 The common goal is the design and construction of new biological functions and systems not found in nature.
 Synthetic biology includes the broad redefinition and expansion of biotechnology, with the ultimate goals of being able to design and build engineered biological systems that process information, manipulate chemicals, fabricate materials and structures, produce energy, provide food, and maintain and enhance human health and the environment.